 a => F(b)

-So, the monad basically is a functor but with the special power to unwrap any value from it context using the flatMap.
-Arrays are monads as you can flat then by simply doing:
+So, the monad basically is a functor but with the special power to unwrap any value from its context using the flatMap.
+Arrays are monads as you can flat then:

 You can see that if it’s a primitive value, the flat map just applies the context (array) to it, but when it finds a wrapped value, it lifts its context to the same level of the flatMap caller.

 I’m going to use an example from my childhood, coming from the super sentai series, the Zords.

 In this series, a Zord is a giant robot where the pilots were able to join multiple ones to create a MegaZord, which is basically another Zord.

 For instance, the Megazord is the composition of all the rangers Zords, and the Mega Dragonzord is the composition of the Megazord + the green ranger’s Zord.

 In our code, we want basically to accomplish something like this:

 As a monad we’re going to be able to “extract” this values from the context using the flatMap, lifting one layer of Zords.
 So, the implementation should be: